 Under the Fourth Amendment, police may use no more force than reasonably necessary when making an arrest.
-For instance, police should use very little force on arrestees who are cooperative and put up no resistance.
-But if the arrestee fights back, police may act in self-defense and do what is reasonably necessary to overtake him or her.3
+For instance, police should use very little force on you if you are cooperative and put up no resistance.
+But if you fight back, police may act in self-defense and do what is reasonably necessary to overtake you.3

-Police may never use deadly force to arrest someone suspected of only minor or non-violent crimes.
-Deadly force is justified only when the suspect poses an imminent danger, and there is a substantial risk he/she will harm others.
+Police may never use deadly force to arrest you if you are suspected of only minor or non-violent crimes.
+Deadly force is justified only when you pose imminent danger, and there is a substantial risk you will harm others.
 Police are never allowed to use carotid chokeholds.

 Due to the recent murders of Elijah McClain and George Floyd at the hands of law enforcement agencies, demands for police accountability are at an all-time high.
 And officers must intervene if they witness fellow officers breaking these rules.
-In these excessive force cases, body camera footage serves as vital evidence.4
+In excessive force or wrongful death cases, body camera footage serves as vital evidence.4

 1.4.
 Racial profiling

-Racial profiling is an unlawful practice where police use a person’s race or ethnicity as reasonable suspicion that he/she committed a crime.
-A classic example of racial profiling is an officer pulling over a driver in a luxury car on suspicion of car theft just because the driver is black.
+Racial profiling is an unlawful practice where police use your race or ethnicity as reasonable suspicion that you committed a crime.
+A classic example of racial profiling is an officer pulling over a driver in a luxury car on suspicion of a car theft just because the driver is black.

 Racial profiling is a violation of both the: